-Such an interpretation of the stationary distribution of a Markov chain or a random walk has been an effective measure of relative importance of a node in wide class of graph problems, popularly known as the {\em network Centrality} \citep{newman}.
-Notable examples of such network centralities include the random surfer model on the web graph for the version of the PageRank \citep{BP98} which computes the relative importance of a web page, and a model of a random crawler in a peer-to-peer file-sharing network to assign trust value to each peer in EigenTrust \citep{KSG03} and a random walk interpretation of Rumor Centrality that assigns likelihood to each node for being source of information (or rumor) spread in a network graph based on the foot-print of infection under the Susceptible-Infected model \cite{SZ11,SZ15}.
+Such an interpretation of the stationary distribution of a Markov chain or a random walk has been an effective measure of relative importance of a node in wide class of graph problems, popularly known as the {\em Network Centrality} cf. \citep{newman}.
+Notable examples of such network centralities include the random surfer model on the web graph for the version of the PageRank \citep{BP98} which computes the relative importance of a web page, a model of a random crawler in a peer-to-peer file-sharing network to assign trust value to each peer in EigenTrust \citep{KSG03} and a random walk interpretation of Rumor Centrality that assigns likelihood to each node for being source of information (or rumor) spread in a network graph based on the foot-print of infection under the Susceptible-Infected model \cite{SZ11,SZ15}.

 The computation of the stationary distribution of the Markov chain boils down to `power iteration' using transition matrix lending to a nice iterative algorithm.
 To establish rigorous properties of the algorithm, we analyze its performance under the BTL model described in Section~\ref{sec:BTL}.